guasek/CarND-Advanced-Lane-Lines-Detection/README.md

 ![alt text][image5]

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Radius of curvature and distance from the center can be found in `calculate_line_curvature` and `calculate_distance_from_center` methods of `LaneLine` class.
 They both calculate values in meters.

 Distance from center is calculated in a following way: